beautifuljunkie/apt-fast/README.md

 License
 -------
-Consider apt-fast and all of its derivatives licensed under the GNU GPLv3+.
+Consider apt-kali and all of its derivatives licensed under the GNU GPLv3+.

 Copyright: 2008-2012 Matt Parnell, http://www.mattparnell.com